 We’ve moved at least half a dozen trees out of the road thus far, but this one is too large to budge.
 So we crack out the machete and folding saw and hack away.
 It takes us 20 minutes to remove.

-We lose all that daylight we reckoned on having, but at last, near sundown, we reach the tiny interior national forest settlement of Big Creek in nearly a foot of snow.
+We lose all that daylight we reckoned on having, but at last, near sundown, we come down in elevation a bit to reach the tiny interior national forest settlement of Big Creek covered in 9 inches of snow.
 A huge downed tree rejects our final attempt to get to the actual trailhead.
 We are still 2 miles away from our planned starting point for the Idaho Remote Spot Expedition.
 “The best laid plans…”

 Several U.S. Forest Service log buildings are deserted nearby because of a current U.S. government furlough.
 Instead of running the country, the U.S. congress apparently is running from the country.
 My thoughts wander: “Come on, congress, get with it.
 Stop serving your own interests and get back to your job description, which is to serve the American People.”
 I shudder to think of all the dedicated American government workers currently out of a job while congress vacations.